Dyslexia –Frequently Asked

 main areas of teaching and a very small proportion of that

-time is spent covering “Special Needs” in general.
+time is spent covering “learning disorders/conditions” in general.
 I taught

 for 10 years before I attended my first diploma course